kennethgoodman/pythonClass/README.md

 Skim through [this on Lists](http://www.tutorialspoint.com/python/python_lists.htm).
 Skim through [this on tuples](http://www.tutorialspoint.com/python/python_tuples.htm).
-Skim through [this on python dictionaries](http://www.tutorialspoint.com/python/python_dictionary.htm) Skim through [Control Flow Python](https://docs.python.org/2/tutorial/controlflow.html), as a general rule on this particular page, the closer the section is to the top of the page, the more important it is at this moment.
+Skim through [this on python dictionaries](http://www.tutorialspoint.com/python/python_dictionary.htm) Skim through [Control Flow Python](https://docs.python.org/2/tutorial/controlflow.html), as a general rule on this particular link, the closer the section is to the top of the page, the more important it is at this moment.

 #### looping

 In programmaning, arguably the most important concept is looping.
-Looping alows the user to write a command one time and tell the computer to run it as many times as possible.
-For example, on your calender you may repeat an event every thursday, it would be extremely annoying and time consuming if you were to have to manually create the same event for thursday, rather telling the computer one time what your event is and then repeating it every thursday until a set date is fast and convienent.
+Looping alows the user to write a command one time and tell the computer to run it as many times as you'd like.
+For example, on your calender you may repeat an event every thursday, it would be extremely annoying and time consuming if you had to manually create the same event for every thursday, rather telling the computer one time what your event is and then repeating it every thursday until a set date.
+This was is fast and convienent.

 In python there are two main ways to loop, for loops and while loops, you can read more about them [here](https://wiki.python.org/moin/ForLoop).